 Loading...

-You did not build a dental business in Hartford to stay stuck at the same revenue ceiling.
+You did not build a dental practice in Hartford to stay stuck at the same revenue ceiling.
 Hartford's SERP is unusually PE- and turnaround-heavy — 'interim business operator for PE' and 'business turnaround advisor' signal a buyer class that pays premium rates and values operator credibility over MBA credentials.
-HooksHustle delivers dental practice consultant with hands-on execution — not another report that sits in a folder.
+HooksHustle delivers dental practice consulting with hands-on execution — not another report that sits in a folder.

 Dental practices are clinically strong but commercially under-managed — weak scheduling, low case acceptance, and leaky recall.
 The business engine is what drives profit and scalability.